MERA PEAK

 What Technical Kit do I require?

-On this trip we will require technical winter kit in the form of 'Double' Winter Boots, crampons, a walking axe, climbing harness and helmet.
-As part of the trip cost you are invited to a winter skills course with us in the Lake District (UK) to learn how to use it.
+On this trip we will require technical winter kit in the form of 'Double' Winter Boots, crampons, a walking axe and a climbing harness As part of the trip cost you are invited to a winter skills course with us in the Lake District (UK) to learn how to use it.
 Due to weight restrictions imposed on the Lukla flight we will likely hire this kit in Nepal.
 You will also need a good 4/5 season sleeping bag rated to -15 or -20.
 Again this can be hired in Nepal.

 What about the Food and Accommodation?